Tamil Nadu service area

 Is 6 Club available across Tamil Nadu?

-Why should I complete KYC before withdrawing?
+Why should KYC be completed before a withdrawal?

 Can I deposit while traveling between cities?